 To help us evaluate the effectiveness of the program we need to collect some confidential information from students.

-Student's answers are confidential.

-All students are to complete the pre-survey; it may take up to 15 minutes to complete by some students.
+Students' answers are confidential.
+The pre-survey may take up to 15 minutes to complete by some students.
 Some students may need some support from the teacher to complete the pre-survey.

 Instructions for survey administration: